natebarksdale/natebarksdale.github.io/src/content/blog/2009-01-01-adieu-polaroids.md

 description: A reflection on the bittersweet end of an era for Polaroid and its iconic instant film, highlighted by the artistry of Charles and Ray Eames.
 emoji: 📸
 tags:
-  - 📷 Cameras
+  - 📸 Cameras
-  - 🖼️ Photography
+  - 🌍 Culture
-  - 🎉 Celebrations
+  - 📝 Journalism
-  - 📅 Memories
+  - 🖼️ Artifacts
 haiku: |
   Instant moments freeze,
   Memories in squares of white,